-I could not make the tea hotter, or colder, or weaker, or stronger.
+I could not make the tea better: he always wanted it hotter, or colder, or weaker, or stronger.
 But I could study hard at school.
 By the time I was eleven, my reading was the best in the class.
 My mathematics teacher said I must be something remarkable.
 My history teacher said she wished all the children worked as hard as I did.

 On my twelfth birthday, I brought home my report card.
 I glowed with pride.
 My father surely could not slap the maid today.

 I stood before him in the parlour and held out my school report.
 My body was fuller.
 I was becoming a woman.
 I have fixed it, I thought.
 I have prevented an injustice.
 I allowed myself a smile.
 Did I smile too much?
 Perhaps I did.